Cotidie/STEADY/Network/03 UDP and TCP.md

 ```

 ## TCP (Transmission Control Protocol)
   TCP is a bidirectional protocol that offers reliable, ordered and error-checked delivery of data.
 It does Three way Handshake with `SYN, ACK` when making a connection, and Four way Handshake with `FIN, ACK` to destroy a connection.
+It guarantees the delivery by **Flow Control**, **Congestion Control** and `ACK`
+  - **Head of Line Blocking**: If the head of segments doesn't arrive it should wait for time-out and resend everything
+  - **TCP Meltdown**: If VPN uses TCP connection between Dest and Source, too much calculation is needed for communication
 ### Segment (Header)
 ![TCP Header](https://i.imgur.com/MQQfXWc.png)
 - **Sequence Number**: Segment offset, number of total sequence is largely affected by target's MTU (normaly 1500 bytes).